What Types of Brake Systems Does My Car Have?

 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-If any of these brake systems are wearing out, it is crucial to bring your car into Driven Automotive for an inspection before their condition worsens.
+It is important to bring your car into Driven Automotive for a routine inspection of each brake system to prevent any major problems.
 These brake systems are:

 Other brake components include:

 Brake calipers: Brake calipers are a clamp that houses the brake fluid, brake pistons, and brake pads.
 With good and regular maintenance, brake calipers can last a long time.

 Brake drums: Brake drums are your vehicle's drum brake system.
 They are hollow and turn with your vehicle's wheels.
 Brake drums are built with longevity and, with proper care, can last for over 100,000 miles depending on the environment you drive in.